lolo120916/maintainance-shutdown/README.md

 # Overview

 This is a simple script that check time elapsed since last boot.
-If more that one week, shutdown system.
-The main purpose is:
+If more than one week, shutdown system.
+The main purposes are:

 1. Shutdown system periodically to apply system update
 2. Warn users that they have 10 minutes to finish their jobs before shutdown